 - A. Purpose.
-The Board of Directors of Cobblestone Condominium Association, Inc. has the authority and responsibility to make decisions for the benefit of the entire community.
-The Board wishes to ensure that it and its individual Members maintain a high standard of ethical conduct in the performance of the Association's business, and to ensure that the Association's Members maintain confidence in and respect for the entire Board. - B. Board Members Shall Act in the Best Interests of the Association as a Whole.
-Board Members serve for the benefit of the entire community, and shall, at all times, strive to do what is best for the Association as a whole.
-Board Members shall not use their positions as such for private gain, for example: - 1.
-No Board Member shall solicit or accept, directly or indirectly, any gift, gratuity, favor, entertainment, loan, or any other thing of monetary value from a person who is seeking a contractual or other business or financial relationship with the Association. - 2.
-No Board Member shall seek preferential treatment by the Board, any of its committees, or any contractors or suppliers. - 3.
-No Board Member shall accept employment compensation, gifts or favors made with the intent of influencing a decision or action on any official matter. - 4.
-No Board Member shall receive any compensation from the Association for serving on the Board. - 5.
-No Board Member shall willingly misrepresent facts to advance a personal cause or influence the community to advance a personal cause. - 6.
-No Board Member shall use his/her position to enhance his/her, or the Member's employer's financial status through the use of certain contractors or suppliers.
+The Board has the authority and responsibility to make decisions for the benefit of the entire community.
+The Board wishes to ensure that it and its individual Members maintain a high standard of ethical conduct in the performance of the Associations business, and to ensure that the Association Members maintain confidence in and respect for the entire Board. - B. Board Members Shall Act in the Best Interests of the Association as a Whole.
+Board members serve for the benefit of the entire community, and shall, at all times, strive to do what is best for the Association as a whole.
+Board members shall not use their positions as such for private gain, for example: - 1.
+No Board member shall solicit or accept, directly or indirectly, any gift, gratuity, favor, entertainment, loan, or any other thing of monetary value from a person who is seeking a contractual or other business or financial relationship with the Association. - 2.
+No Board member shall seek preferential treatment by the Board, any of its committees, or any contractors or suppliers. - 3.
+No Board member shall accept employment compensation, gifts or favors made with the intent of influencing a decision or action on any official matter. - 4.
+No Board member shall receive any compensation from the Association for serving on the Board. - 5.
+No Board member shall willingly misrepresent facts to advance a personal cause or influence the community to advance a personal cause. - 6.
+No Board member shall use his/her position to enhance his/her, or the Members employers financial status through the use of certain contractors or suppliers.